 Anya Brock’s mural outside Holly Raye’s cafe—which is of the owner’s dog no less—is adorably wonderful.
-Making things even better, the cafe is dog-friendly too!
-While you’re in the hood, head to Old Perth Road and check out the bright and colourful mural by Lawry Halden.
+Making things even better, the cafe is dog-friendly too.

 Fremantle has got to be the street art capital of Perth—you can’t walk three steps without seeing some spectacular street art splashed over buildings.
-Our favourites are on the exterior of the East West Design building, the ocean mural near South Beach Cafe, the pretty flamingo mural outside Missy Moos Gourmet Burger Bar, the zebra outside Ootong & Lincoln and the giant octopus that greets you as you arrive in Freo from Queen Victoria Street.
+Our favourites are on the exterior of the East West Design building, the ocean mural near South Beach Cafe, the zebras outside Ootong & Lincoln and the giant octopus that greets you as you arrive in Freo from Queen Victoria Street.
 For more of your grungier art, the dilapidated Woolstores building has you covered.

 The back streets of Highgate hide away some of the most colourful street art you will find in Perth.
 Some of our favourites can be found in the laneway behind the Mary Street Bakery and on Mary and Harold Streets.